kaiyasmin/project-final/README.md

 Aside from giving users a choice to view the products that have the seal and also see products that have parabens in them, it may also be an interesting insight for Sephora to see if a “Clean at Sephora” seal means anything for level of interest or star rating, compared to products without it.

-Here is the link to the final application: https://kai-potter.shinyapps.io/project-final/
+Here is the link to the final application: https://kai-potter.shinyapps.io/project-final/.

+My app was inspired by Shiny's Movie Explorer sample app, link here: https://shiny.rstudio.com/gallery/movie-explorer.html